alphaxleonidas/DualShock-Multiplayer-uinput/README.md

 - ~~If the controller is disconnected while the script is running, reconnecting will not make it work.
 You will have to restart the script.~~  Fixed with ds4input_multiplayerv2.py .
 - After first connecting, the system automatically registers up+forward input from the controller.
 Which resolves after moving the Left and Right Analogue Sticks.
 - Some games may require you to operate using the controller in the start screen of the game.
 It's a game issue.
-- The Python script needs to be closed manually using System Monitor aka Task Manager if you choose to run it without a terminal.
-Otherwise, closing the terminal stops it.
 - The kernel module needs to be signed each time you update your kernel.

 # Signing the Module (Testing)